5 Best Fly Lines For Salmon In 2023: Guide Recommended

 Uses:

-• Ideal for long-line nymphing and fishing in big rivers
+• Ideal for long-line nymphing and fishing in big rivers.

-• Designed for heavy nymph rigs, distance casting, and challenging weather conditions
+• Designed for heavy nymph rigs, distance casting, and challenging weather conditions.

-• Can be used for streamer fishing, poppers, and bass bugs
+• Can be used for streamer fishing.

 Temp: